Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 The following section is always subject to change!

-First, ``ParseAnalyzerArgs`` in ``(clang repository)/lib/Frontend/CompilerInvocation.cpp`` parses every analyzer related command line configurations, and validates them, with the exception of checker options.
+First, ``ParseAnalyzerArgs`` in ``(clang repository)/lib/Frontend/CompilerInvocation.cpp`` parses every analyzer related command line arguments, validates them, with the exception of checker options.

 Later, in ``(clang repository)/lib/FrontendTool/ExecuteCompilerInvocation.cpp``, ``AnalysisAction`` is created, which creates an ``AnalysisConsumer``.
 It's constructor will inspect ``AnalyzerOptions`` and set up all initialization functions according to it.
 These functions will be called in ``AnalysisConsumer::Initialize``, which will create all the necessary classes needed for the actual analysis.
 The most important among these is ``CheckerManager`` and ``AnalysisManager``.